Excitonic phase transition in the extended three-dimensional Falicov-Kimball model: Effective actions

-We present here derivation of the phase stiffnesses, which are proportional to $t\tilde{t}$ terms in the effective phase action in Eq.(\ref{effective_fermionic_action_self_consistent_appr}).
+The Eq.(\ref{Equation_A3}) is important for deriving the excitonic phase-stiffness parameter.
+We present here derivation of the terms in the effective phase action, which are proportional to $t\tilde{t}$, in Eq.(\ref{Equation_A6}).
 The derivation of the other term, proportional to $\tilde{t}t$, is very similar.
-Using Eq.(\ref{effective_fermionic_action_self_consistent_appr}) and Eq.(\ref{ACTION_AFTER_U1}) we get for the mixed term $t\tilde{t}$
+Using Eq.(\ref{Equation_A6}) and Eq.(\ref{Equation_26}) we get for the mixed term $t\tilde{t}$

-As an example, we give the Wick averaging result of the first four-fermion term in the expression of Eq.(\ref{AVERAGE_1})
+As an example, we give the Wick averaging result of the first four-fermion term in the expression of Eq.(\ref{Equation_A9})